intel-secl/skc-tools/SKC_Product_Guide.md

 -   Copy the SGX Host Verification Service installation binary to the /root/ directory.

--   Create the sgx-host-verification-service.env installation answer file for an unattended installation.
+-   Create the shvs.env  installation answer file for an unattended installation.

 A sample minimal shvs.env file is provided below.
 For all configuration options and their descriptions, refer to the Intel® SecL Configuration section on the SGX Host Verification Service.